Asheville City SC: Colors and badge

 The crest was designed with four elements in minds in order to represent the city of Asheville, North Carolina.
 The colors in the crest a "blue haze" and white.
 The blue haze color represents the blue hazy seen in the nearby Smoky Mountains, while the color white is the color of all colors, alluding to the spirit of inclusion of Asheville.
 The silhouette in the crest is of Asheville City Hall, which serves as a homage to the club's downtown location.
 The "AC" monogram in the logo is a reference to the sport of soccer's tradition in emblems over the last century.
 The "AC" stands for 'Asheville City' as well as used to recognize the city's love for the game.

 Stadium

-Asheville City plays at Memorial Stadium in downtown Asheville.
+Asheville City plays at Greenwood Field on the UNC Asheville campus.